This content is relevant for:Employment

 Bonuses must only be granted if they have been agreed in the individual employment contracts or in collective agreements.

-Working hours are very flexible in Germany.
-Under German labor law employees are allowed to work eight hours per day (48 hours per week).
-Saturday is considered to be a normal working day.
+Working hours in Germany are in line with the EU Working Time Directive.
+Employees may work eight hours per day (48 hours per week).
+Saturday is considered a normal working day.
 With a five-day week, the permitted weekly working time totals 40 hours.
 Most business is conducted from Monday to Friday but retailers and manufacturing industries usually operate on Saturdays as well.
 Sundays, in contrast, are generally considered to be days off.
 An extension of the working time to a maximum of ten hours per day is possible under certain conditions.
 Executive staff are exempted from the scope of the German Working Time Act.

 Overtime has to be compensated for with additional time off.
-An overtime bonus is possible but it is not legally specified.
-Overtime bonuses have to be paid only when required by individual contracts or in applicable collective labor agreements.
+An overtime bonus is possible but is not legally specified.
+Overtime bonuses only have to be paid when required by individual contracts or in applicable collective labor agreements.

 The statutory amount of work breaks depends on the total number of hours worked per day.
 Employees are entitled to a break of 30 minutes when working between six and nine working hours per day.
-Employees are entitled to a 45 minute break where more than nine hours a day are worked.
+Employees are entitled to 45 minutes break when working more than nine hours a day.
 Breaks may be split up throughout the day, but divisions may not be shorter than 15 minutes.
-Statutory breaks of at least eleven hours exist between shifts.
+There are statutory breaks of at least eleven hours between shifts.